 This MA is especially suited to you if you are considering a career in social policy analysis, advocacy or research in the public sector or socially-focused NGOs.
 You'll cover topics such as the welfare state in the UK and other countries, the impact of globalisation on social programmes and why patterns of social inequality persist.

-The Department has one of the largest concentrations of social policy research in the UK, the Department was ranked third in the UK for overall research performance and joint first for the impact of our research by THE, based on the 2014 Research Excellence Framework.
+With one of the largest concentrations of social policy research in the UK, the Department was ranked third in the UK for overall research performance and joint first for the impact of our research by THE, based on the 2014 Research Excellence Framework.

 Graduate students have access to staff, projects and research across a wide range of social policy areas and the Department is home to many internationally renowned research centres.

 York is ranked in the world top ten for Social Policy and Administration in the QS World Rankings by Subject 2018 for Social Policy.

 The MA in Social Policy is based around a combination of social policy analysis and research training.
 You'll start with a broad introduction to social research methods and social policy analysis.
 You'll then narrow down your focus, choosing between advanced research training, more detailed analysis of social policy or a mix of the two.